gitter-badger/LBXchange/README.md

 # LBXchange
-Put your code directly into the LBX folder not the master branch.
+Put your code directly into the LBX Project folder not the master branch.